zuozhenggh/learning-library/data-management-library/goldengate/oci-ggs/extracts-replicats/extracts-replicats.md

-# Create and Run Extracts and Replicats
+# Create and Run the Extract and Replicat

 ## Introduction